View maps and timeline of The Han Dynasty

 In their turn, Chinese merchants and travelers influenced the art styles of countries in Central Asia and northern India.

 At this time, the volume of sea-borne trade from southern China also expanded.
 Han-period shipyards found at Canton show that it was an important port.
 Goods arriving here by ship were then transported to the north by river and canal.

 Modern Woven Carpet illustrating camel caravan on Silk Road.

-The court factionalism noted above for the Western Han period continued under the Eastern Han, and became more intense.
-Power struggles between the families of imperial wives and mothers reached a new peak, and eunuch power and influence grew.
-From 180 AD a succession of child emperors sat on the Han throne, which made the situation even worse.
-It allowed violent factionalism to go unchecked at court.
-Stable government was utterly undermined, the administration became increasingly corrupt and oppressive.
+The court factionalism noted above for the Western Han period again became a problem under the Eastern Han.
+Indeed it became more intense.
+Power struggles between the families of imperial wives and mothers reached a new peak, and linked to this, the power and influence of the palace eunuchs grew.

 The moment when an emperor reached adulthood was always a dangerous time for a dominant faction.
 As a grown man he would likely have a mind of his own, and wish to choose his own wife.
 Not only might the current power-holders lose office and influence, but their lives as well.

 Towards the end of the Han dynasty, few emperors were allowed to attain adulthood – they were disposed of before they did so.
 From 180 CE a succession of child emperors sat on the Han throne.
 This created a situation which allowed violent factionalism to go unchecked at court and stable government to be utterly undermined.